MENU

 Our Annual Meeting

-Texas Folklore Society hootenannies is where I learned the value of the songs that I heard growing up.-Lee Haile, longtime member and hoot leader
+Texas Folklore Society hootenannies is where I learned the value of the songs that I heard growing up. - Lee Haile, longtime member and hoot leader

-Part conference, part music concert, our annual meetings have been described as "a great family reunion–like when your favorite cousins show up!"
+Part conference, part picking party, our annual meetings have been described as "a great family reunion–like when your favorite cousins show up!"
 We get so excited to see old friends and make new friends, we have to schedule time to get our visiting in.
 When our home office was located in Austin, the meetings were held every other year there, and the years in between we met in other locales.
 Over the past several years, we have traveled to cities north, south, east, and west, with a few stops in the middle.
 Our 100th meeting in 2016 was in Austin, and we were surprised to find that it had been 50 years since we'd been there.

 We traditionally meet on Easter weekend.
 This tradition started because most of our participants were affiliated with education and they were off work on Good Friday.
 We tried it a few other ways, but we have come back to Easter weekend as the best way for us to be able to gather.
 Here's a sample of what we do: